Cuisine of Quebec: History

-The 1950s saw many changes in the eating habits of the Québécois for a variety of reasons: the popularity of fast-food grew enormously, raw milk was banned, and many fruits and vegetables became available year-round thanks to refrigerators and larger supply chains.
-As a result, the homemade pain de ménage was replaced with store-bought sandwich bread; many old cheese recipes were abandoned and new ones created; and spaghetti, pizza, turkey, bacon, sausages, industrial cheeses, hamburgers, hot dogs, french fries, coleslaw and lobster rolls all become popular.
+The 1950s saw many big changes in the eating habits of Québécois.
+The popularity of fast-food grew enormously, aided by the rise of the car, so many dishes including spaghetti, pizza, turkey, bacon, sausages, industrial cheeses, hamburgers, hot dogs, french fries, coleslaw and lobster rolls become popular.
+Raw milk was banned, resulting in many old cheese recipes being abandoned and new ones created.
+Many fruits and vegetables became available year-round thanks to refrigerators and larger supply chains.
+Homemade bread was replaced with more convenient store-bought sandwich breads.
+Finally, though coffee was once reserved for the elite, the appearance of affordable instant coffee allowed normal Quebecers to now use it as a stimulant.

 In the late 1950s, these changes brought about the creation of poutine—arguably the most famous Québécois dish—as well as other dishes, like hot chicken and guédilles.

-The Quiet Revolution of the 1960s to 1970s greatly improved the socio-economic standing of French Canadians.
-This allowed them to have a more diverse diet.
-It also set the stage for high-quality products to be created in Québec and for the emergence of Québécois restaurants, for example Lafleur, Valentine, La Belle Province or St-Hubert.
+The Quiet Revolution of the 1960s to 1970s greatly improved the socio-economic standing of French Canadians, allowing them to have a more diverse diet.
+It set the stage for high-quality products to be created in Québec and for the emergence of Québécois restaurants, for example Lafleur, Valentine, La Belle Province or St-Hubert.
+It also resulted in the end of many catholic dietary traditions like meatless Fridays - though some traditions like feast days persist to this day - and of religious institutions providing free food, in favour of government welfare for the needy.

 From the 1980s to today, a desire for higher quality foods, more spending power, and an influence by immigrants from Europe —particularly Italy, Greece, France, Belgium and Portugal— has led to the rise of the creation and production of high-quality cheeses and alcoholic beverages across Québec, as well as a return to recipes of the terroir.
-Immigration from Greece has popularized gyros and brought about slouvaki pitas.
+Immigration from Greece has popularized gyros and brought about souvlaki pitas.
 Immigrants from Lebanon have popularized shawarmas which has created shish taouk.
 NAFTA and the new culture of Quebecers vacationing south has resulted in the adoption of Western-style sushi and Tex-Mex dishes like nachos, fajitas, salsa, chili and burritos.

 Several changes in the realm of drinks also took place.
 Starting in 1986, Quebec began to foster a microbrewery culture (called "microbrasserie") and was the first province to do so.
 The third wave of coffee, emphasizing artisanal quality, began to take root in the 2000s and spread across Quebec in the 2010s.
-Similarly, bubble tea first appeared in Montreal's Chinatown in the 2000s and gained broader popularity in the late 2010s, boosted by social media.
+Finally, bubble tea first appeared in Montreal's Chinatown in the 2000s and gained broader popularity in the late 2010s, boosted by social media.